gu-benites/auth-supabase-pkce-v1/docs/supabase-client-deep-dive.md

 *   **Structure:**
     *   `src/middleware.ts`: A lean entry point that calls `updateSession`.
     *   `src/features/auth/utils/middleware.utils.ts`: Contains the `updateSession` function which:
-        *   Creates a Supabase server client instance similarly to `/src/lib/supabase/server.ts`, configuring cookie handling based on the incoming `request` and the outgoing `response`.
+        *   Creates a Supabase server client instance using `createServerClient` (similar to `/src/lib/supabase/server.ts`), configuring cookie handling based on the incoming `request` and the outgoing `response`.
         *   **`await supabase.auth.getUser()`**: This is the most critical line for auth.
 It attempts to get the current session and user.
 If the access token is expired but a valid refresh token exists, Supabase will automatically refresh the session and update the cookies.
 The `setAll` function within the `cookies` config ensures these new session cookies are attached to the `response`.
         *   Implements route protection: Redirects unauthenticated users to `/login` if they try to access non-public paths.
 *   This setup ensures that subsequent Server Components, Route Handlers, Server Actions, or Service calls in the same request lifecycle receive the most up-to-date session information and user object.